-- Sport Management - Criminology (beginning Spring 2016- 2017)
+- Sport Management - Criminology (beginning Spring 2016-2017)

-These degree programs are offered in concert with the other academic colleges of the University.
+Criminology, Interdisciplinary Studies, and Social Work are offered in concert with the other academic colleges and the School of Social Work of the University.
 Specialized certifications and special interest classes are also offered through the college.

 The Adult Degree Program schedule is divided into terms beginning in August.
-Adult degree students must take the majority of their classes in the Metropolitan College program they are enrolled in (online or on-campus).
+Adult degree students must take the majority of their classes in the Metropolitan College of Professional Studies program they are enrolled in (online or on-campus).
 Students enrolled in the on-campus program may take classes in the traditional day program; however, the number of credit hours taken may not exceed the number of hours taken in the evening program during a given semester.
 Conversely, traditional day students may take classes within the adult degree program if seats are vacant.
 Enrollment in nontraditional classes will be available to traditional students one week prior to the start of the term.
 Students must have an advisor's approval to add a course.
-Online students are restricted to online classes in the Metropolitan College only.
+Online students are restricted to online classes in the Metropolitan College of Professional Studies Adult Degree Program only.